minprog/platforms/django/lectures/sql/index.md

 ### Starting our application

 We can now begin to build an application around this process of using models to interact with a database.
-Let’s begin by creating an index route for our airline.
+Let's begin by creating an index route for our airline.
 Inside `urls.py`:

     urlpatterns = [
         path('', views.index, name="index"),